13 Antique Regency Era Wallpaper Designs

 Wallpaper of expensive styles and artistic variety were brought to America as early as 1735.
 Rolls of wallpaper did not appear in America until 1790, so most antique wallpaper designs imported before this time arrived in square sheets.
 Directoire, a period intermediate between Louis XVI and the Empire days of Napoleon, had some of the character of Louis XVI and showed the beginnings of the Empire grandiose and stereotyped manner.
 Its backgrounds were the big scenic papers in pastoral or illustrative fashion, showing both mythological and historical scenes, or the interesting garden spots and boulevards of the day.
 French influence dominated the design of domestic wallpapers; but by the end of the eighteenth century, Philadelphia had become the center of wallpaper production in the United States.
 Subjects ranged from commemorative and panoramic scenes to designs drawn from architecture and nature.

 Antique Regency era wallpaper design circa 1815 was accompanied by a printed label describing the pattern: "Number Fifty-Three.
-Border for number fifty-two, shown below.
-A drapery supported by a crescent, the sides folding around a rosette, a garland of vine leaves thrown over the drapery.
+Border for number fifty-two.
+A drapery supported by a crescent, the sides folding round a rosette, a garland of vine leaves thrown over the drapery.
 Messrs.
 Virchaux & Co. intend to execute the above design of their own invention on every different ground with correspondent colours, at their manufactory of Paper Hangings."

-Wallpaper design number forty-nine c.1815, by Messrs.
+Wallpaper design number forty-nine circa 1815, by Messrs.
 Virchaux & Co.
 Ground in Arabic style, composed of an Arabesque ascending in the center - the sides lighted and shaded by horizontal lines, terminating in points - on one side an ornament indented and studded with flat pearls forming a column.
 This paper is paired with border number fifty shown above.

 [Images of wallpaper from Library of Congress Prints & Photographs Division]